MartinLedel/micro-bit-webapp/README.md

 ## Installation

-Start by checking if node and npm is insatlled.
+Start by checking if node and npm is installed.

 ```bash
 node -v